sisoje/RHBSnippetsObjC/README.md

 ## Usage

+In your source code add ```#import "RHBSnippets.h"``` and you are ready!
+This file will not make any troubles to your compiler since its all based upon macro definitions.

+### Singleton synthetize
-Basically, for now its only used for singleton synthetization.
-It is used in .m file, and instead of copy pasting this block every time:
+Instead of copy pasting this block every time:

 	@implementation RHBOrientationUtilities